IoaNNUwU/rusty-colors/README.md

 Each language in this list has hand-crafted, fine-tuned support.
 Each language uses same colors for same things (functions, structs, keywords, etc. each have same color in each language).
 - Rust
 - C++
-- JavaScript
-- TypeScript
+- JavaScript, TypeScript
-- JSON
-- TOML
-- HTML
+- JSON, TOML, HTML, MARKDOWN, XML

 ## Customization